JoanaMas/fullstack-book-manager-project/readme.md

 * Cors for security
 * MongoDB (mongoose) database

-*Note: Tools and libraries used in this project are not complete list of total knowledge aquired during my studies & individual practise.*
+*Note: Tools and libraries used in this project are not complete list of total knowledge acquired during my studies & individual practise.*

 <br>